Grief: Helping Children Understand

 - Be honest.
 If a family member has a serious illness, for example, explain the situation in words that the child can understand.
 You can say, "Uncle Thomas has a bad illness that is causing his lungs to fill with germs.
 The germs are too strong for his body to get rid of them.
 We don't think he is going to live much longer."

 - Talk about the meaning of the loss.
 Loss is a natural part of life.
 You may want to use an example to help the child understand the meaning of the loss.
-For example, say, "Remember when you lost your stuffed bunny?
-You were very upset because you didn't think you would ever see him again.
-Daddy feels that way now because he lost his job."
+For example, say, "Remember when you lost your pet rabbit?
+You were very upset because you wouldn't see him again.
+Daddy feels that way now because he lost his friend."